ReemOsama99/Restaurant-Management-System/README.md

 # Restaurant Management system
- System reduces the hectic of managing food orders, delivery employees and tracking inventory items Manually such that:
+ System that reduces the hectic of managing food orders, delivery employees and tracking inventory items Manually such that:
  ▪ Orders from customers are accepted and bills are calculated automatically.
  ▪ Food categories and ingredient products are managed and tracked automatically.
  ▪ Automatic Management of the delivery boys.